whalelephant/CertX/README.md

 This is where IBC becomes a critical component on which the future is built on.

-Since the relayer services and zones can be external or public, it makes sense to design for cases where the packets sent can be plain text or encrypted., it makes sense to design for cases where the packets sent can be plain text or encrypted.
+Since the relayer services and zones can be external or public, it makes sense to design for cases where the packets sent can be plain text or encrypted.

 The use cases we designed for are communications between: